Current Major Research Topics

 - Local Power Distribution with Nanogrids, International Green Computing Conference, Arlington, VA, June 2013.

 - Rethinking Grids with Local Power Distribution, Keynote address to ACM e-Energy, Bangalore, India, July 2015.

 - Local Grid Definitions, version 10, December 2, 2015.
 Draft - comments welcome.

 - Networked Local Power Distribution with Nanogrids from the 2nd Military and Commercial Microgrids workshop, May 2013.
 These update the presentation slides on Dynamic Nanogrid Concepts from the DOD Advanced Microgrid Concepts and Technologies Workshop, June 7-8, 2012. (a version of this also presented at the ACEEE 2012 Summer Study on Energy Efficiency in Buildings, August 15, 2012

 - Paper on Nanogrids: Evolving our electricity systems from the bottom up (May, 2010).
 Darnell Green Building Power Forum.
 Also, slides for the presentation.

 Other Current Projects / Interests

 - Energy Reporting over Internet Protocol networks.
-IETF Energy Management Working Group
+2013 Report.
+Energy Reporting Framework and IETF Energy Management Working Group (concluded)

 - Lighting Control User Interface Standards Concept — Initial Project (LBNL/CLTC) Final Report (Sept.
 2010); slides presented at EEDAL 2011